Is Psychology a Science?

 Hill said that a psychology undergraduate program’s focus on effective communication, information literacy and understanding human behavior can lend itself to many areas outside psychology, including sales, marketing and many others.

-Those who wish to practice as psychologists or work in academic research must pursue additional education beyond a bachelor's degree, often a Ph.D.
+Those who wish to practice as psychologists or work in academic research must pursue additional education beyond a bachelor’s degree, including a master's degree in psychology and often a PhD.
 This advanced education in psychology often involves a strengthening of research skills, and an increased focus on the scientific method and the design of research studies, according to Dominello.

 Is psychology a science?
 The short answer is yes, but the long answer is much more expansive and flexible.
 Psychology begins with the scientific method, and researchers employ many of the same methods as their colleagues in the natural and physical sciences, but psychology also calls for a deep understanding of human behavior that goes beyond science alone.